 FACTS ABOUT ALLERGIC ITCH IN DOGS

-If your dog shows any of these common symptoms, they may have canine allergic itch.
+If your dog shows any of these common signs, they may have canine allergic itch.
 The good news is there are safe and effective treatments available.
 Talk to your veterinarian and learn about treatment options.

-SYMPTOMS OF ALLERGIC ITCH
+SIGNS OF ALLERGIC ITCH

 - Frequent